Azure/bicep-types-az/generated/sql/microsoft.sql/2021-02-01-preview/types.md

 * **earliestRestoreDate**: string (ReadOnly): This records the earliest start date and time that restore is available for this database (ISO8601 format).
 * **elasticPoolId**: string: The resource identifier of the elastic pool containing this database.
 * **failoverGroupId**: string (ReadOnly): Failover Group resource identifier that this database belongs to.
+* **highAvailabilityReplicaCount**: int: The number of secondary replicas associated with the database that are used to provide high availability.
+* **isInfraEncryptionEnabled**: bool (ReadOnly): Infra encryption is enabled for this database.
+* **isLedgerOn**: bool: Whether or not this database is a ledger database, which means all tables in the database are ledger tables.
+Note: the value of this property cannot be changed after the database has been created.
 * **licenseType**: 'BasePrice' | 'LicenseIncluded': The license type to apply for this database. `LicenseIncluded` if you need a license, or `BasePrice` if you have a license and are eligible for the Azure Hybrid Benefit.
 * **longTermRetentionBackupResourceId**: string: The resource identifier of the long term retention backup associated with create operation of this database.
+* **maintenanceConfigurationId**: string: Maintenance configuration id assigned to the database.
+This configuration defines the period when the maintenance updates will occur.
 * **maxLogSizeBytes**: int (ReadOnly): The max log size for this database.
 * **maxSizeBytes**: int: The max size of the database expressed in bytes.
 * **minCapacity**: int: Minimal capacity that database will always have allocated, if not paused
 * **pausedDate**: string (ReadOnly): The date when database was paused by user configuration or action(ISO8601 format).
 Null if the database is ready.
-* **readReplicaCount**: int: The number of readonly secondary replicas associated with the database.
 * **readScale**: 'Disabled' | 'Enabled': The state of read-only routing.
 If enabled, connections that have application intent set to readonly in their connection string may be routed to a readonly secondary replica in the same region.
 * **recoverableDatabaseId**: string: The resource identifier of the recoverable database associated with create operation of this database.
 * **recoveryServicesRecoveryPointId**: string: The resource identifier of the recovery point associated with create operation of this database.
+* **requestedBackupStorageRedundancy**: 'Geo' | 'Local' | 'Zone': The storage account type to be used to store backups for this database.
 * **requestedServiceObjectiveName**: string (ReadOnly): The requested service level objective name of the database.
 * **restorableDroppedDatabaseId**: string: The resource identifier of the restorable dropped database associated with create operation of this database.
 * **restorePointInTime**: string: Specifies the point in time (ISO8601 format) of the source database that will be restored to create the new database.
 * **resumedDate**: string (ReadOnly): The date when database was resumed by user action or database login (ISO8601 format).
 Null if the database is paused.
 * **sampleName**: 'AdventureWorksLT' | 'WideWorldImportersFull' | 'WideWorldImportersStd': The name of the sample schema to apply when creating this database.
+* **secondaryType**: 'Geo' | 'Named': The secondary type of the database if it is a secondary.
+Valid values are Geo and Named.
 * **sourceDatabaseDeletionDate**: string: Specifies the time that the database was deleted.
 * **sourceDatabaseId**: string: The resource identifier of the source database associated with create operation of this database.
 * **status**: 'AutoClosed' | 'Copying' | 'Creating' | 'Disabled' | 'EmergencyMode' | 'Inaccessible' | 'Offline' | 'OfflineChangingDwPerformanceTiers' | 'OfflineSecondary' | 'Online' | 'OnlineChangingDwPerformanceTiers' | 'Paused' | 'Pausing' | 'Recovering' | 'RecoveryPending' | 'Restoring' | 'Resuming' | 'Scaling' | 'Shutdown' | 'Standby' | 'Suspect' (ReadOnly): The status of the database.
-* **storageAccountType**: 'GRS' | 'LRS' | 'ZRS': The storage account type used to store backups for this database.
 * **zoneRedundant**: bool: Whether or not this database is zone redundant, which means the replicas of this database will be spread across multiple availability zones.

 ## Dictionary<string,String>